DavidVioMC/Skript-1.8/README.md

 This fork provides 1.8 aliases for splash potions (which changed in 1.9+), see the [skript-aliases folder](https://github.com/Matocolotoe/Skript-1.8/tree/master/skript-aliases).

-Also, if you had custom aliases, backup them and delete your `aliases-english.sk` and `aliases-german.sk`, they aren't used any more
+Also, if you had custom aliases, backup them and delete your `aliases-english.sk` and `aliases-german.sk`, they aren't used anymore.

 To register custom aliases, you'll have to put this at the top of your script using them (example below).
 ```